calaldees/blog/optimisations.md

         * Travelling is easier
         * If you are well nourished and exercise you will be more mobile and more resistant/recover from illness or physical injury quicker
 * Attitudes and Ethos
+    * Understand what is inside and outside of your sphere of influence
     * You will never have enough time
         * It will always be full, the question is, what do you prioritize
         * Don't use the phrase 'Im to busy', use the phrase 'I have other priorities'